SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 ![x][img6]

 The control element ID can be any unique ID value.
-Just ensure it's not already used somewhere else on the page, otherwise your page may not display properly.
+Just ensure it's not already used somewhere else on the page, otherwise, your page may not display properly.

 The data source element can point to any datahandler data source currently defined in context.
 So what data sources are defined in context?
-For that you need to look at the datahandlers section, found at the top of the page definition.
+For that, you need to look at the datahandlers section, found at the top of the page definition.

-For each datahandler listed in the datahandlers section, there are any number of data sources defined inside each datahandlers `DataCarriers` collection.
+For each datahandler listed in the datahandlers section, there is any number of data sources defined inside each datahandlers `DataCarriers` collection.
 Each data source is defined as "object", so you will have to cast the argument named value to the appropriate datatype inside the `ValidationRules` `_validate` method.

-**SuperOffice Markup Lanaguage (SOML) to include the validation control:**
+**SuperOffice Markup Language (SOML) to include the validation control:**

 ![x][img7]